Cosmos World Foundation Model Platform for Physical AI: Post-trained World Foundation Model

 \textbf{Multi-view consistency.} We use an extended version of the Sampson error~\citep{sampson1982fitting,hartley2003multiple} formulated in \cref{sec::eval_3d_consistency} to quantify the geometry consistency of the generated multi-view videos.
 As the ground-truth videos in our RDS dataset share similar fisheye camera intrinsic parameters, we use the median calibration to undistort the keypoints to a regular pinhole camera with a uniform size of $960 \times 540$ and 120 degrees of horizontal FoV.
 Under this setting, two metrics are computed for the generated multi-view video: \begin{enumerate} \item \emph{Temporal Sampson Error (\textbf{TSE})} measures whether the content generated for each camera is consistent over time.
 It is the median Sampson error of adjacent frames for each of the views. \item \emph{Cross-view Sampson Error (\textbf{CSE})} measures whether multi-view consistency is preserved over time.
 It is the Sampson error across different generated views averaged in time.
 The fundamental matrix used in CSE is estimated using the keypoints accumulated across all temporal frames. \end{enumerate}

-As shown in \cref{tab::av-result}, we find that both Cosmos-1.0-Diffusion-7B-Text2World-Sample-MultiView and Cosmos-1.0-Diffusion-7B-Text2World-Sample-MultiView-TrajectoryCond render better multi-view geometry consistency over VideoLDM-MultiView.
+As shown in \cref{tab::av-result}, we find that both Cosmos-Predict1-7B-Text2World-Sample-MultiView and Cosmos-Predict1-7B-Text2World-Sample-MultiView-TrajectoryCond render better multi-view geometry consistency over VideoLDM-MultiView.
 The overall geometric plausibility of the generated videos is much better for a world model fine-tuned from our WFM.
-We also note that, with the trajectory control condition, such consistency is further improved thanks to the explicit 3D guidance as Cosmos-1.0-Diffusion-7B-Text2World-Sample-MultiView-TrajectoryCond is ranked the best.
+We also note that, with the trajectory control condition, such consistency is further improved thanks to the explicit 3D guidance as Cosmos-Predict1-7B-Text2World-Sample-MultiView-TrajectoryCond is ranked the best.

 \textbf{Trajectory consistency: Trajectory Agreement Error (TAE).} We design a robust multi-view camera pose estimation pipeline similar to the one used in \citet{liang2024feed} based on the formulation of \citet{teed2021droid}.
 Such a pose estimation pipeline features an online dynamic mask generation module and a highly efficient dense bundle adjustment module, reaching a robust and real-time performance for estimating multi-view camera poses.
 We use this pipeline to estimate the camera poses of the front camera, separately using two multi-view camera configurations that consider ``front + left-front'' cameras and ``front + right-front'' cameras.
 We then calculate their trajectory errors to show their agreement, reflecting the consistency of the multi-view generation.
 Specifically, we compute the Absolute Trajectory Error (ATE) and Relative Pose Error for both the translational component (RPE-t) and the rotational component (RPE-R).
 We normalize the length of the trajectories to 1.0 for fair comparison and exclude the cases with minor camera movements (\eg, a car stopped at a red light).